A Bug's Life: Home media

 A Bug's Life was the first home video release to be entirely created using a digital transfer.
 Every frame of animation was converted from the film's computer data, as opposed to the standard analog film-to-videotape transfer process.
 This allowed for the film's DVD release to retain its original 2.35:1 widescreen format.
 The DVD was released on April 20, 1999, alongside a VHS release which was presented in a standard 1.33:1 "fullscreen" format.
 The film's fullscreen transfer was performed by entirely "reframing" the film shot by shot; more than half of the film's footage was modified by Pixar animators to fit within the film's aspect ratio.
 Several characters and objects were moved closer together to avoid being cut out of frame.
 The film's VHS release was the best-selling VHS in the United Kingdom, with 1.76 million units sold by the end of the year.
 On August 1, 2000, these editions were re-released on VHS and DVD under the Walt Disney Gold Classic Collection banner.

-On November 23, 1999, a 2-disc Collector's Edition DVD was released.
-It was fully remastered in anamorphic widescreen and has substantial bonus features.
-The edition was re-released on May 27, 2003, to coincide with the release of Finding Nemo.
-This THX-certified DVD released once again gives the option of viewing the film in Widescreen or Full Frame.
+On May 27, 2003, a 2-disc Collector's Edition DVD was released.
+This THX-certified DVD release once again gives the option of viewing the film in Widescreen or Full Frame.
 The second disc features numerous bonus features, such as a set-top game and a Finding Nemo featurette.

-On May 19, 2009, the film was released on Blu-ray and then on 4K Blu-ray on March 3, 2020.
+On May 19, 2009, the film was released on Blu-ray, and then on 4K Blu-ray on March 3, 2020.